From Tiny Cars to Fuzzy Stick-Ons, These are My Top Picks

 This product hasn’t hit the market yet, but it did show how kids could interact and talk to a more traditional toy and receive both auditory and visual responses.
 AI allows for “personalization,” a long-time trend in the marketplace.
 Each toy “learns” through questions and instructions from its human playmate.

 Another long-time trend in the toy marketplace is the effort to attract girls.
 While some methods are pretty crude, such as adding pink or flowers to a traditional boy’s toy, Orbeez seems to have a product that is interesting to both boys and girls.
 This gadget allows kids to inject colored balls of goo into molds to create art pieces.

 Personal Bounce House

 A toy for the more physical types is Knockerball.
-As you can tell in the picture below, one of the kid’s feet are up in the air after a good bump by another player.
+As you can tell in the picture below, one of the kid’s feet is up in the air after a good bump by another player.
 This gift is likely better suited for the yard rather than the living room.

 I’ve saved the perhaps most interesting/attractive toy for last, Pom Pom Wow!
-This toy includes dozens of small cylinders of flower-like blooms that expand out like a cheerleader’s Pom Poms.
-Each Pom Pom has one sticky end that can attach to nearly any surface, creating endless opportunities for fuzzy decorations, fashions and messages.
+This toy includes dozens of small cylinders of flower-like blooms that expand like a cheerleader’s Pom Poms.
+Each Pom Pom has one sticky end that can attach to nearly any surface, creating endless opportunities for fuzzy decorations, fashions, and messages.
 The end of the video below shows how this works.

 At the fair, this entire tent, below, was covered in Pom Poms.
 (Wow.)

-Pom Pom Wow! was eagerly accepted by both boys and girls and it also received the most attention during the fair, a winning combination!
+Pom Pom Wow! was eagerly accepted by both boys and girls, and it also received the most attention during the fair, a winning combination!

-I can’t close this article without a shout out to Mary Couzin, whose hard work made this another blockbuster fair.
+I can’t close this article without a shout-out to Mary Couzin, whose hard work made this another blockbuster fair.
 “Thank You, Mary!”

 IN MY NEXT BLOG: More toys and some takeaways from – and for – inventors.